blechta/fenics-handson/heat/doc.rst

 .. admonition:: Task 1

-    Multiply :eq:`time-discrete` by a test function from :math:`H^1(\Omega)` and derive a weak formulation
+    Test :eq:`time-discrete` by functions from
+    :math:`H^1(\Omega)` and derive a weak formulation
-    :math:`\theta`-scheme for heat equation.
+    of :math:`\theta`-scheme for heat equation.

 First steps